The times, they are a-changing!

 Recommendations:

-Follow best practices like process mapping, value stream mapping, and business impact analysis to ensure your solution design aligns with your client’s business goals and objectives.
+Doing mapping, value stream mapping, and business impact analysis are best practices that help ensure your solution design aligns with your client’s goals and objectives.

-Due to the fast-evolving digital landscape, influenced by AI and other technologies, advisors must keep up with emerging tools and trends to enhance their expertise and give clients confidence in your firm’s tech advisory services.
+Due to the ever-evolving digital landscape, advisors must stay current with the emerging tools and trends to maintain their expertise and give clients confidence in your firm’s tech advisory services.

-Although your solution design should future-proof the business for change, the new stack must primarily seek to deliver the results your client expects and solve priority issues.
+Although your solution design should future-proof the business for change, the new stack must primarily focus on delivering the results your client expects while solving high-priority issues.

 7. Quote (for Implementation Project)

-Now it’s time for the implementation project quote.
-By this point, you and your client should be well-aligned on objectives, requirements and expectations, so the quote should be clear, accurate and realistic.
+Now, it’s time for another quote for the implementation project.
+By this stage, you and the client should be well-aligned on objectives, requirements and expectations, which makes it easier to generate a quote that’s clear, accurate and realistic.

 What’s involved:

-- Accurately calculating the cost of different apps, solutions, and subscription levels
+- An accurate calculation of the cost of different apps, solutions, and subscriptions

 Challenges to consider: